 Spiced Pear Bellini

-Place the cinnamon on a cutting board.
+- Place the cinnamon on a cutting board.

-Cook on high heat until boiling.
+- Cook on high heat until boiling.

-Turn off heat and cover.
+- Turn off heat and cover.

-Let sit for at least an hour.
+- Let sit for at least an hour.

-Strain out the large pieces of cinnamon as you pour in to a pitcher or other large container to cool.
+- Strain out the large pieces of cinnamon as you pour into a pitcher or other large container to cool.

-Refrigerate for at least 3 hours.
+- Cool completely then refrigerate for at least 3 hours.